tyckesak/laugh/README.md

 The examples and documentation will tell you the rest.

+## Memory footprint

+Whenever a foreign library owns your memory, it might be a good idea to ask how much memory it occupies and in what way.
+I am planning for allocator support some time in the future; in the meantime, I have taken to finding out how much memory each of the critical pieces of infrastructure use.
+The numbers below have been obtained by compiling the project and examples under a Macintosh x64 using the `g++` 11 compiler - the results might change depending on the compiler, architecture and OS used to compile it on.

+ - `Actor`'s minimum footprint is 32 bytes plus x, depending on how many members your actor subclasses add.
+ - One `ActorRef<A>` takes up 16 bytes of space.
+ - The internal bookkeeping structure occupies 160 bytes, and its memory is separate from your own `Actor`s.
+ - One sent message is about ~70-80 bytes in size plus storage for each of your arguments passed alongside it.
+ - If playing with the thought to be called back when the receiver responds, plan with an additional 144 bytes for the `EventualResponse<A>`.

 ## Project structure

 I try to keep a clean online repo with as few files as possible to make